shivajiva101/authx/README.md

 	authx.import_enabled = false

-The default is true, this setting allows you to save memory by disabling the code and commands associated with importing & exporting data and should only be set to false once you have imported any ban sources.
+The default is true, this setting allows you to save memory by disabling the code and commands associated with importing & exporting data and can be set to false once you have imported any ban sources.

 #### authx.cache.max

-Maximum cached name records.
+Integer used to cap the maximum number of cached name records.
+Default: 1000

 	authx.cache.max = 1000

-If you don't add this setting authx will use the value above as the default.
+Disable name caching by setting to 0

 #### authx.cache.ttl

-Time in seconds to deduct from the last player to login as the cutoff point for pre caching names.
+Time in seconds to deduct from the last player login timestamp as the cutoff point for caching records.
+Default: 86400 (24h)

-	authx.cache.max = 86400
+	authx.cache.ttl = 432000

-If you don't add this setting authx will use the value above as the default.
-Disable name caching by setting to -2

-#### CREDITS

-Thanks to:
+Will set the cutoff point for the build cache query to 5 days prior to the timestamp on the last player to login to your server.